The Health Hazards of Sitting

 it tightens, pulls the upper lumbar spine forward.
 Upper-body weight rests

-ischeal tuberosity (sitting bones) instead of being distributed
+entirely on the ischeal tuberosity (sitting bones) instead of being distributed

 along the arch of the spine.